 It only gets worse…

 Brain infection may cause a misguided reaction, wherein the immune cells destroy the normal brain cells.
-This results to “brain fog”, autonomic dysfunction, neuropathic pain, memory impairment, and psychiatric problems.
-Neurological lyme disease recovery is more difficult at this point.
+This results in “brain fog”, autonomic dysfunction, neuropathic pain, memory impairment, and psychiatric problems.
+Neurological Lyme disease recovery is more difficult at this point.

 Chronic Lyme Disease and Their Complications If Left Untreated